armory/docs/content/en/armory-deployments/architecture.md

 #### Agent Hub

-Agent Hub routes deployment commands to the Armory Agent and caches data received from Armory Agent.
-Agent Hub does not require direct network access to Agent since Agent connects to Agent Hub through an encrypted long-lived gRPC HTTP2 connection.
+Agent Hub routes deployment commands to Armory Cloud Agents and caches data received from them.
+Agent Hub does not require direct network access to the agents since they connect to Agent Hub through an encrypted long-lived gRPC HTTP2 connection.
 Agent Hub uses this connection to send deployment commands to the Agent for execution.

 #### OIDC auth service

-!!!!
-Ask stephen if it's authn or authz

 THe Open ID Connect (OIDC) service is used to authorize and authenticate machines and users.
-The Armory Agent, Armory Enterprise (Spinnaker) plugin, and other services all authenticate against this endpoint.
+The Armory Cloud Agent, Armory Enterprise (Spinnaker) plugin, and other services all authenticate against this endpoint.
 The service provides an identity token that can be passed to the Armory API and Agent Hub.

 #### Rest API